Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 2D

 \subsubsection{Recovering discrete $\psi$}

-Considering cut-cell solids during stream function reconstruction process only requires accounting for truncated grid edges and non-axis-aligned "cut edges".
+Considering cut-cell solids during stream function recovery only requires accounting for truncated grid edges and non-axis-aligned "cut edges".
 Applying ~\eqref{eq:VPEdge2D} we get an update rule for sweeping through such edges:

-We restrict our focus to stationary solid obstacles for which the surface normal component of velocity is zero.
-This implies that the recovered $\psi$ will be constant on the surface, i.e., an isocontour along which particles should slide in a free-slip manner.
-The stationary assumption also preserves the simplicity of parallel sweeping; nodal stream function values at the entry and the exit point of a grid line through a solid obstacle are identical.
+For the static obstacles we consider, the recovered $\psi$ will be constant on the surface, i.e., the surface is an isocontour that particles slide along in a free-slip manner \cite{Bridson2007}.
+Static obstacles also preserve the remarkable simplicity of our parallel sweeping method: nodal stream function values at the entry and exit point of a grid line passing through an obstacle are identical, so we can sweep \emph{through} obstacles by assuming zero velocities inside.